-As a Medicare fee-for-service beneficiary, you may be entitled to two very important benefits that can impact your health and quality of life.
+As a Medicare fee-for-service beneficiary, you may be entitled to two very important benefits that have a positive impact on your health and quality of life.

 - Initial Preventive Physical Exam, or IPPE.
 This is often referred to as your “Welcome to Medicare” visit.
 The IPPE is a once per lifetime benefit that is only available during your first 12 months of coverage under Medicare Part B.